Vonage/vivid-3/libs/components/src/lib/avatar/README.md

 ### Connotation
-The `connotation` attribute sets the colors according to the wanted connotation.
+Use the `connotation` attribute to set the avatar's color.

 Type: `'accent'` | `'cta'`
 - Default: `'accent'`